3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 (310)391-6741

 PERIANAL FISTULAE (also called “perineal fistulae,” “anorectal abscesses,” Most people are not in the habit of inspecting the area under their dog’s tail unless the dog seems to be doing something that indicates a problem.
 Signs of a problem might include licking under the tail, scooting the rear end on the ground, or seeming to be in pain when sitting or raising the tail.
 When the tail is lifted and the anus inspected, a dog with perianal fistulae will show deep open crevices, some oozing pus, all around the anal sphincter.
-Odor may be noted, and the dog might be straining to defecate.
+It may not be possible to get a good look as pain may preclude lifting the tail but odor may be noted, and the dog might be straining to defecate.
 There is also an association of perianal fistulae with the mucous diarrhea of colitis so that might be seen as well.
 Perinanal fistulae wax and wane but ultimately over time the condition is progressive, ulcerating the surface of the anus and its surroundings.